linked-db/linked-ql/README.md

 ---

-### 3. Structured Writes (Graph Mutations)
+### 3. Deep Writes (Graph Mutations)

-The same relationship-aware model applies to writes.
+The same syntax and relationshipal model as DeepRefs can be used for writes.

 ---